Decidability of Two Truly Concurrent Equivalences for Finite Bounded Petri Nets: Introduction

 The paper is organized as follows.
 Section~\ref{def-sec} recalls the basic definitions about Petri nets.
-Section~\ref{causal-sem-sec} recalls the causal semantics, including the definition of causal-net bisimilarity and (strong) fully-concurrent bisimilarity.
+Section~\ref{causal-sem-sec} recalls the causal semantics, including the definition of causal-net bisimilarity and (strong) fully-concurrent bisimilarity, and proposes the novel i-causal-net bisimilarity.
 Section~\ref{index-sec} introduces indexed markings and the alternative token game semantics according to the individual token philosophy.
 Section~\ref{oim-sec} describes indexed ordered markings and their properties.
-Section~\ref{fc-dec-sec} introduces OIM-bisimulation, proves that its equivalence coincides with (strong) fully-concurrent bisimilarity and, moreover, shows that it is decidable.
-Section~\ref{cn-dec-sec} hints that also causal-net bisimilarity is decidable.
-Finally, Section~\ref{conc-sec} discusses related literature and some future research.
+Section~\ref{fc-dec-sec} introduces OIM bisimulation, proves that its equivalence coincides with (strong) fully-concurrent bisimilarity and, moreover, shows that it is decidable.
+Section~\ref{icn-dec-sec} proves that also i-causal-net bisimilarity is decidable.
+Finally, in Section~\ref{conc-sec} we discuss related literature, we hint that other truly concurrent behavioral equivalences are decidable for finite bounded Petri nets and we also suggest some future research.\\

-A preliminary version of this paper appeared in the proceedings of the 22nd Italian Conference on Theoretical Computer Science, Bologna, Italy, September 13-15, 2021 \cite{ictcs}.
+{\em A preliminary version of this paper appeared in the proceedings of the 22nd Italian Conference on Theoretical Computer Science, Bologna, Italy, September 13-15, 2021 \cite{CG21}.}